nyanginator/wrtbwmon-remixed/README.md

 There are some things to keep in mind:

 * When changing from MB to KB or vice versa, any previously saved numbers (i.e. in the `.db` files) are not adjusted, so you may want to do a `hardreset` when changing.
 For example, 5 MB becomes 5 KB if you change this setting from MB to KB.
 This setting merely tells the script how to treat the numbers it finds in the `.db` files.
 It does not do any conversions.
 * In order for bandwidth to be counted for a certain device, its `iptables` counter must have recorded as least 1 unit of data (i.e. either 1 KB or 1 MB, depending on the `UNIT` setting) since it was last zeroed out.
 This is because numbers are *always rounded down* to the nearest unit.
-For example, say `UNIT="MB"` and you call `/tmp/mnt/sda1/update` every 4 minutes.
-If a device never exceeds 1 MB within each of those 4-minute intervals, its usage will always be rounded down to 0 and thus never be counted.
-So you should tweak the `update` interval according to the usage rate or habits of your users.
+For example, say `UNIT="MB"` and you call `/tmp/mnt/sda1/update` very frequently, every 5 minutes.
+If a device never exceeds 1 MB within each of those 5-minute intervals, its usage will always be rounded down to 0 and thus never be counted.
+The greater the interval, the more likely you will avoid this problem of rounding to zero, because there is a better chance that a user will use more than 1 unit of data in a longer time period.
+Of course, this means you would also have to wait longer for updates to happen.
 * Wherever there is a partial unit (i.e. < 1 KB or < 1 MB), the number is always rounded down because floating point numbers are not possible in shell scripts.
 For example, if `UNIT="KB"`, 0.5 KB would be considered 0 KB.
 If `UNIT="MB"`, 4.8 MB would be considered 4 MB.
 The counter only records the number of full units used.